 Read our full Huawei MateBook D 14 review

-The Acer Swift 5 is a decent laptop choice if you're looking for a combination of style, portability, price and power.
+The Acer Swift 5 is a decent choice if you're looking for a very portable lightweight laptop with solid battery life and a good selection of ports.

 Read our full Acer Swift 5 (SF514-54T) review